tengu-team/layer-kafka-connect-rabbitmq/README.md

 ```

 ## Caveats
-This setup only handles json formatted Kafka messages.

 Default values are used for Kafka connect topic creation, a detailed list of these values can be found [here](https://docs.confluent.io/current/connect/userguide.html).
 This charm will create three topics for kafka connect with the following naming scheme:
 ```